WRFan/jailbreak10.3.3/README.md

 	which XXX

-Note that which will resolve symlinks and display the path of the REAL file.
+Note that "which" will resolve symlinks and display the path of the REAL file.

 Mysterious programme: